• Skip to content

 Exemptions

-Parking of bicycles or motor cycles
+Parking of bicycles or motorcycles

-Car space must be:
+To be eligible the car space must be:

 • exclusively set aside for the parking of bicycles or motorbikes